 RAD-AID in Liberia

-We are currently teaching at local Monrovia hospitals (JFK Memorial Hospital, Redemption Hospital, ELWA Hospital, and A.M.
-Dogliotti Medical College) and were previously teaching at one rural site, Phebe Hospital, in Bong County.
+Our on-site teams resumed travel to Liberia in 2022 (bottom photo, July 2022), supplementing our ongoing virtual educational collaborations and webinars.
+We have been teaching at local Monrovia hospitals (JFK Memorial Hospital, Redemption Hospital and ELWA Hospital.
 Our educational activities cover didactic lectures, hands-on radiography/CT training, hands-on bedside teaching of point-of-care ultrasound, ultrasound-guided procedure workshops, and interactive lectures/case presentations.
 Our teams have consisted of radiologists, radiology residents, radiology physician assistants, sonographers, CT technologists and radiographers.
-We are in need of volunteers to continue our educational efforts.
+We welcome you to join as a volunteer and team member in RAD-AID Liberia.